sanjay900/ox64-uart/README.md

-# Picoprobe
+# Ox64-uart
-Picoprobe allows a Pico / RP2040 to be used as USB -> SWD and UART bridge.
-This means it can be used as a debugger and serial console for another Pico.
+Ox64-uart allows a Pico / RP2040 to be used as two UART bridges.
+By default these are set so that UART0 tx is on GPIO4, UART0 rx is on GPIO5, UART1 tx is on GPIO12, and UART1 rx is on GPIO13.
+These can be changed by modifying picoprobe_config.h and re-building.

-# Documentation
-Picoprobe documentation can be found in the [Pico Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
+Ox64-uart is derived from [Picoprobe](https://github.com/raspberrypi/picoprobe), which has documentation  in the [Pico Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
 See "Appendix A: Using Picoprobe".